Building a snapshot retention mechanism for Amazon EBS volumes

 Serverless: Checking Stack update progress…

-It’s important to notice that you can simply implement that on different accounts via well-known profile.
-After a while you’ll get a final message saying that your new stack has been implemented:
+After a while you’ll get a final message confirming that your new stack has been deployed:

 Serverless: Stack update finished...